 - (2) The issue price corresponds to the unit value of the UCITS investment fund, plus, if applicable, an issue premium to be determined in the special terms and conditions of investment (STCI) pursuant to Section 165 (2) No. 8 KAGB.
 The redemption price corresponds to the unit value of the UCITS investment fund, if applicable less a redemption discount to be determined in the special terms and conditions of investment (STCI) in accordance with Section 165 (2) No. 8 KAGB. - (3) Units will be issued and redeemed at the next issue/redemption price if the order is received by the company or the Depositary prior to the order acceptance deadline set by the company in the prospectus.
 If the order is received after the order acceptance deadline set by the company in the prospectus, the issue and redemption shall be effected at the issue/redemption price next but one. - (4) The issue and redemption prices are determined on each trading day.
-Unless otherwise provided for in the special terms and conditions of investment (STCI), the company and the Depositary may not disclose any information on public holidays which are stock exchange days and on the 24th and 31st days of the month.
-The fund may waive its right to determine the value of the fund by 31 December of each year; the details are set out in the prospectus.
+Unless stated otherwise in the special terms and conditions of investment (STCI), the company and the Depositary may refrain from the determination of the NAV on public holidays which are stock exchange days and on the 24th and 31st December of each year; the details are set out in the Prospectus.